honklin/Engineering4_Notebook/README.md

 &nbsp;

-### Launchpad 2
+### Launchpad 3

-This assignment starts a countdown from 10 with a green flashing light by pressing a button, then turns green once it hits liftoff.
+This assignment uses a button to start the liftoff countdown form 10 with LEDs.

 ### Evidence